molpopgen/libsequence/REVISION_HISTORY.md

 1. Sequence/SeqRegexes.hpp -- not working.
 This will not be fixed until GCC supports <regex>.
 The function is now currently implemented in a non-regex manner, which is lame, but it works.

+## libsequence 1.9.7

+* Fix error in Sequence::lhaf that led to an infinite loop.

 ## libsequence 1.9.6

 * Fix GitHub issue [PR50](https://github.com/molpopgen/libsequence/issues/50) via [PR51](https://github.com/molpopgen/libsequence/issues/51).